awsdocs/amazon-chime-user-guide/doc_source/chime-requirements.md

 Software requirements:
 + OpenGL ES is required for the screen share viewer\.
-+ Google Services and Google Account are required for the best messaging experience\.
++ Google services and a Google Account are required for the best messaging experience\.

 Hardware requirements:
 + Some features are not available on devices without Bluetooth, telephony, or Wi\-Fi\.